valluvan-dev/btree-python-bootcamp-2024/README.md

 # BTree Systems Python Bootcamp 2024

-Welcome to the repository for the **6-days Python Bootcamp** conducted at **BTree Systems** in 2024.
+Welcome to the repository for the **6-day Python Bootcamp** conducted at **BTree Systems** in 2024.
 This bootcamp was designed to take you from a beginner to an intermediate level in Python programming, providing hands-on experience in writing Python code and solving real-world problems.

+For more information about **BTree Systems**, visit [our website](https://btreesystems.com).

 ## About the Bootcamp